arturdryomov/pages/content/posts/2019-10-06-kotlin-enum-recipes.md

 }
 ```

-There is catch though — a class can have a single `companion object`,
-no matter named or not.
+There is catch though — a class can have a single `companion object`, named or not.

-It is possible to use `enum` to create an infinite number of namespaces.
+`enum` doesn’t have such limitations.

 ```kotlin
 enum class SharedPreferenceKey(val value: String) {